 - Poor eating/drinking, low alertness and vomiting (in babies)

 - Confusion or disorientation

 - Extreme pain or discomfort

 Middle ear infection (otitis media):

 - Red, swollen ear drum

-Vaccines for pneumococcal disease are provided as part of the National Immunisation Program (NIP):
+Vaccines for pneumococcal disease are provided free as part of the National Immunisation Program (NIP) as follows:

 Speak with your healthcare professional for further information regarding vaccination for pneumococcal disease.

 While vaccination can protect you from becoming infected, to prevent pneumococcal disease spreading, remember to practice good hygiene:

 - Always cover your coughs and sneezes